akarsh-enciphers/Solutions/index.md

 2. So the /etc/passwd file is leaking which we have to find out.The /etc/passwd file on Unix systems contains password information.
 An attacker who has accessed the etc/passwd file may attempt a brute force attack of all passwords on the system.
 An attacker may attempt to gain access to the etc/passwd file through HTTP, FTP, or SMB.
 Typically this is done through one of the CGI scripts installed on the server, so this event may be seen in conjunction with other events of that type.

-3. So go to your profile section the last field the URL on is used to upload an image via URL.
+3. So go to your profile section the  URL field  is used to upload an image via URL.

 4. So now let’s use the file protocol on this field and try to get /etc/passwd file from the server.
 Use **file:///etc/passwd** on the url field to fetch the file from the server.
 ![SSRF](/images/ssrf2.png)